 As the Immigrant Legal Resource Center celebrates its 40th anniversary in 2019, the organization is thrilled to recognize that the Phillip Burton Immigration & Civil Rights Awards has also reached a 30-year milestone.
-Join us as we celebrate three decades of honoring influential and important work from partners and leaders in the field of immigrant rights that have fueled the fight forward.
+On May 9, we celebrated three decades of honoring influential and important work from partners and leaders in the field of immigrant rights that have fueled the fight forward.

 Cecillia Wang is a Deputy Legal Director at the national American Civil Liberties Union (ACLU) and directs the Center for Democracy, which includes the ACLU’s work on immigrants’ rights, voting rights, and human rights.
 She is a former director of the ACLU Immigrants’ Rights Project and a nationally recognized expert on issues at the intersection of immigration and criminal law.
 She has taught immigration law courses as an adjunct lecturer in law at Stanford and UC Berkeley.
 Cecillia is a graduate from Yale Law School and has been an ACLU lawyer since 2004.
 Cecillia is an experienced trial and appellate lawyer with two decades of experience in civil rights and criminal defense.
 Among her notable ACLU cases is a winning argument before the en banc U.S. Court of Appeals for the Fourth Circuit in a challenge to President Trump’s proclamation barring entry of visitors and immigrants from predominantly Muslim countries.